Title: Art Educator (Retired)

 Location: Getzville, New York, United States

 Interested in art from a formative age, Dr. St. Pierre was a gifted child who was told early on that she should delve into the field of art education.
 Receiving a Bachelor of Science and Master of Science in art education from the New York State University College at Buffalo in 1967 and 1970, respectively, she subsequently earned a Master of Arts in Italian from Middlebury College in 1976.
-After obtaining valuable experience in the field, she obtained a Doctor of Philosophy in Communication and Culture in the English Department from New York University in 1992.
+After obtaining valuable experience in the field, she obtained a Doctor of Philosophy in communication and culture from the English department from New York University in 1992.
 She was an art teacher for kindergarten through 12th grade in the Kenmore Union Free School District from 1967 to 2000.

 Alongside her primary endeavors, Dr. St. Pierre enjoys photography and traveling.
 One of her photographs was featured in a national art competition for notecards sponsored by the American Association of University Women (AAUW).
-In February 2017, one of Dr. St. Pierre’s photographs made the cover of the Photographic Society of America Journal (PSA), including an article she wrote about the wildlife in Hokkaido, Japan.
+In February 2017, one of Dr. St. Pierre’s photographs made the cover of the Photographic Society of America Journal (PSA), including an article and her photos about wildlife in Hokkaido, Japan.
 She also designed the Holiday Greeting Card of New York State for the American Lung Association in 1978.
-From 1971 to 1981 she was an illustrator for the “Italian Americana Journal” sponsored by the University of Buffalo and Queens College, New York City.
+From 1971 to 1981, she was an illustrator for the “Italian Americana Journal” sponsored by the University of Buffalo and Queens College, New York City.

-Dr. St. Pierre was featured in “The Flower Teachers: Stories for a New Generation” by Candace Jesse Stout in 2002.
+Dr. St. Pierre was featured in “The Flower Teachers: Stories for a New Generation,” by Candace Jesse Sout in 2002.
 She was also the recipient of the Outstanding Service Award from the New York State Art Teachers Association in 2001.

 For more information, please visit: